 With the final solution the hidden phrase is "Train your brain with Magic Jack".
 This is visible on one path loop, but unlike the other solutions not all facelets are part of this path.
 If you find a way to arrange them on a loop that includes all the outside pieces, let me know.

-Unfortunately it is hard to know whether the orientation of your puzzle matches that of the orientation used in the pictures above.
-With the other two puzzles it is obvious due to the coloured stars or the letters.
-On the IQube, the cage and the pieces have no markings telling you which side belongs at the top or the front.
+Unfortunately it is hard to know whether the orientation of your puzzle matches the orientation used in the pictures above.
+With the previous two puzzles it is obvious due to the coloured stars or the letters.
+On the Chameleon Cube, the cage and the pieces have no obvious markings telling you which side belongs at the top or the front.